----- REGISTRATION QUESTIONS ----------

 Q: Why do I need to get my son a new football helmet every 2 years?

-A: Most scholastic football programs recondition their helments every 1-2 years.
-Because the Thunder is run entirely by volunteers, we do not maintain a helmet reconditioning program.
+A: Most scholastic football programs recondition their helmets every 1-2 years.
+Because Thunder is run entirely by volunteers, we do not maintain a helmet reconditioning program.
 Also, it is not practical to have volunteers who may lack proper training and experience to be responsible to fit helmets on the players each year.
-Likewise, it is not practical to leave reconditioning up to the individual parents of 225+ players.
-Thus we have instituted our practice of tagging helmets and requiring that they be replaced with a newly purchased helmet every 2 years.
+Likewise, it is not practical to leave reconditioning up to the individual parents of 100+ players.
+Thus, we have instituted our practice of requiring that they be replaced with a newly purchased helmet every 2 years.
 To make this easier, we have a representative from Riddell come in person each summer to Garden City to fit new Riddell helmets on the players at a discount to the retail price and repurchase old Riddell helmets for cash.
 The representative usually comes multiple times and his arrival dates are posted on this site and by email.
 The Thunder program makes absolutely NO money off the use of Riddell or this replacement policy.
 It is done in the best interest of the safety of the players.

 Q: What cleats should I buy for football?